Boat & Water Safety

 Lifejackets: Every person on board a watercraft or duck boat shall wear or have readily accessible a U.S. Coast Guard approved Type I, II, or III personal flotation device.
 This is covered by Chapter 6110.1200 Sub.
 3.

-Swimming Areas: The owner or lessee of shoreline property may define a swimming area adjacent to the property for personal use.
+Swimming Areas: The owner or leasee of shoreline property may define a swimming area adjacent to the property for personal use.
 This is covered by Chapter 6110.1600.
 Learn more about Swim Raft permits...

-How Much Do Water Permits Cost: Please click here for our Fee Schedule.
+How Much Do Water Permits Cost: Water Event and Buoy/Swim Raft permits are $26 per permit.
+Please make checks payable to St. Louis County Sheriff's Office.
+Please click here for our Fee Schedule.